skills/connect-the-dots/.github/steps/1-resolve-duplicate-issues.md

 ![a screenshot of an issue linking to a PR, and a PR with a cross-reference to the issue](https://user-images.githubusercontent.com/6351798/172456846-2daec570-08b0-4ffa-a7cb-41acc50b836e.png)

-With collaboraration from multiple team members, sometimes issues can be duplicated.
+With collaboration from multiple team members, sometimes issues can be duplicated.
 In the above example, the new issue `#8346` is a duplicate of a previous issue `#8249`.
 The cross-reference ability allows you to track these duplications and close issues when appropriate.

 ### Creating references